 Two frisky young goats were playing on hills facing each other.
-Between the hills was a fast flowing river.
+Between the hills was a fast-flowing river.
 The only way to cross the river was to go across the trunk of an old oak that acted as the bridge.

 By afternoon, the goats had both wandered to this bridge.
 As luck would have it, both of them decided to step on the bridge at the same time.
 The bridge was so narrow that there was no way the two goats could walk past each other.
 But neither goat wanted to give in.

 They were young.
 They had just started knocking heads with others in their herd and here was a ready-made way for them to prove who was stronger.
 So neither goat backed down.
-They kept pushing each other, and locked horns.
+They kept pushing each other and locked horns.

 Suddenly, one of the goats slipped and took the other with it.
 Had they only been wise enough to give way, they would not have fallen to their deaths.

-Moral: Arrogance can lead to drastic impact
+Moral: Arrogance can lead to a drastic impact

 13. The Fox and the Boar

 Now everyone knows that foxes are cunning creatures.
-One day one of their number saw a boar sharpening its tusks.
+One day one of their numbers saw a boar sharpening its tusks.
 The sly fox, ever happy to make fun of others, decided to make fun of the boar.

-As the fox neared the boar, he suddenly dropped to the ground, looked around and sniffed the air.
+As the fox neared the boar, he suddenly dropped to the ground, looked around, and sniffed the air.
 The boar did not seem to take notice.
 It kept rubbing its tusks on the trunk of a tree.